boyiwei/alignment-attribution-code/README.md

 # Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications

-This is the code for the paper: [*Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications*](https://arxiv.org/abs/2402.05162)
+This repository provides an original implementation of [*Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications*](https://arxiv.org/abs/2402.05162) by Boyi Wei*, Kaixuan Huang*, Yangsibo Huang*, Tinghao Xie, Xiangyu Qi, Mengzhou Xia, Prateek Mittal, Mengdi Wang and Peter Henderson.

 ## 1. Setup